-5/2/2019 Types of Employee Restricted Stock Awards Plan 2018 Er nployee Restric ted Stock Awai ds Plan Approval Date by The Securities and Futures Bureau 7/12/2018 Grant Date 8/1/2018 10/31/2018 2/13/2019 4/30/2019 New Shares Issuance Date 8/22/2018 11/21/2018 3/8/2019 Not yet Issued Shares of Employee , Restricted Stock Awards 489,900 shares 3,800 shares 5,900 shares 100,400 shares Issue Price (NTD) 0 0 0 0 Percentage of Issued Shares to Outstanding Common Shares 0.62% 0.00% 0.01% 0.13% Regulations for setting the terms and conditions of restricted stocks for employees non-management non-management equal rate of 25% are granted.
-Each RSAs are granted that such employe corresponding an (b) new hired non non-management date of the board 2018 (the "new h the equal rate of 20 grant date.
-Each 2 grant date to the grant date to the grant date to the grant date in the equal rate of 20 Management (a) existing manamanagement employees (defin year over four (4) on the anniversary to 2022) to the gremployee continuanniversary. (b) new hired mamanagement employee continuanniversary. (b) new hired mamanagement employee continuanniversary.
-The chairman shanon-management of directors of the employee who se committee of the management employees who as employees (define per year over four 25% will be vested to the grantee notice continuously semiversary.
-In-management employees whose meeting held on United non-management employees whose meeting held on United non-management employees whose per year over 25% will be vested grantee new hired hemployee continuously. are not the new himsel below) will be at (4) years from the don't he anniversation the anniversation the companion of the companion of the anniversation of the anniversation of the new hired in the manual of the new hired in th vested at the he date the RSAs sary of the date of apployee provided y to each As granted to later than the ag Time July 31, will be vested at om the board ary of such board employee company to ted to management all rate of 25% per 6 will be vested ach year of 2019 de that such corresponding anted to than May 1, be vested at the he board grant such board grant such board grant that such corresponding e list of yees to the board the case of any e compensation and then
+Types of Employee Restricted Stock Awards Plan 2018 En nployee Restric ted Stock Awa 3/4/2020 rds Plan Approval Date by The Securities and Futures Bureau 7/12/ 2018 Grant Date 8/1/2018 10/31/2018 2/13/2019 4/30/2019 New Shares Issuance Date 8/22/2018 11/21/2018 3/8/2019 5/22/2019 Issued Shares of Employee 489,900 shares 3,800 shares 5,900 shares 100,400 shares Restricted Stock Awards , Issue Price (NTD) 0 0 0 0 Percentage of Issued Shares to Outstanding Common Shares 0.61% 0.00% 0.01% 0.13% Regulations for setting the terms and conditions of restricted stocks for employees are granted.
+Each RSAs are granted that such employed corresponding and (b) new hired nom non-management date of the board 2018 (the "new hit the equal rate of 22 grant date.
+Each 22 grant date.
+Each 22 grant date to the g provided that such each correspondin (2) Management emp employees (define year over four (4) on the anniversary to 2022) to the gra- employee continu- anniversary. (b) new hired man- management emp 2018 (the "new hi- equal rate of 25% date.
+Each 25% w date to the granted employee continu- anniversary.
+The chairman sha nanagement empl employees who a employees (defin per year over fou 25% will be vest to the grantee no ee continuously se niversary. n-management em employees whose meeting held on U ired non-manager 25% per year over 25% will be vested grantee new hired h employees contin ng anniversary. employees gement employee bloyees who are no ed below) will be years from May y of May 1, 2018 antee management ously serves the O nagement employ bloyees whose on- ired management per year over fou vill be vested on th e management employ bloyees and su employee and ma e Company for revi re not the new hi led below) will be in (4) years from the ed on the anniver in-management en- erves the Company ployees: The RSA e on-board date is JS Daylight Savin nent employee") four (4) years from d on the anniversa non-management nuously serves the s: The RSAs gran to the new hired revested at the equ 1, 2018.
+Each 25% (i.e. April 30 of each ees: The RSAs gran board date is late employee provided Company to each ees: The RSAs gran board date is late employee?") will four the anniversary of aployee provided Company to each binit the respective anagement employ e approval and, in nd/or officer, to the and recomme red e vested at the the date the RSAs sary of the date of mployee provided by to each As granted to a later than the ing Time July 31, will be vested at on the board ary of such board t employee e Company to hted to nanagement al rate of 25% per % will be vested each year of 2019 de that such corresponding ranted to r than May 1, be vested at the the board grant such board grant that such corresponding re list of yees to the Board in the case of any he compensation endation and then